trixtateam/react-native-boiler-plate/docs/README.md

 ### Structure

-The [`app/`](../../../tree/master/app) directory contains your entire application code, including CSS, JavaScript, HTML and tests.
+The [`app/`](../../../tree/master/app) directory contains your entire application code, theme styles, sagas, screens, navigators

 The rest of the folders and files only exist to make your life easier, and should not need to be touched.